tocco/tocco-docs/framework/configuration/validator.rst

 If a validator is required it can be created by implementing extending the ``AbstractEntityValidator`` class and implementing the ``validate`` method.
 The java code evaluates a single entity (first parameter of the ``validate`` method).
 If the entity validates successfully, nothing should be done in the validator.
 If it does not validate the ``validationResult.setError`` can be used to cancel the transaction and show the given error message.
-The message can contain variables that may be filled in as described in :ref:`Text-Resources`.
+The message can contain variables that may be filled in as described in :doc:`textresources`.

 Please find below an example that validates ``entity`` and throws an error if ``relTest_status`` is not null and ``mandatory_if_status_set`` is not filled in.